|

 Where to go from here

 what it takes to be a successful athlete.
-Other qualities include persistence,
+Other attributes include persistence,

 commitment, focus, attitude, mental toughness, etc. Most importantly, have fun